 While your honey is heating up, make sure you stir the contents every few minutes so that you’re able to break apart any of the crystals that have formed along the way.

-Of course, while you stir, make sure you don’t get any drops of water into the honey as this could completely ruin the quality.
+Of course, while you stir, make sure you don’t get any water into the honey as this could ruin the quality.
 Once all the crystals have been dealt with, remove the honey from the water and tightly seal your jar.
-You’ll now be able to store your honey in a dry, cool space and enjoy it for quite some time.
+You’ll now be able to store your honey in a dry, cool space and it won’t crystallize again for a while.

-Generally speaking, you want your honey to be kept between 50 and 70 degrees Fahrenheit.
-Anything lower, such as a fridge or cooling container will result in fast crystallization, and anything higher can immediately compromise the quality of the honey, as well as the nutritional benefits you’re able to receive.
+Generally speaking, you want your honey to be kept above 50 degrees Fahrenheit.
+Anything lower, such as a cold basement, refrigerator, or freezer will result in fast crystallization.

 When it comes to crystalized honey, one of the most important preventative factors will be the actual initial storage phase.
 You need to make sure you’re purchasing your honey from a vendor that takes serious pride in what they do and who cares deeply about the quality of the honey they sell.